Jesus answered “…for this I have come into the world, to bear witness to the truth”

 The UK’s Office for National Statistics provides clear data on the spread of Covid-19.
 In the UK, 1 person in 500 died because of Covid in the first year of the pandemic; by January 2021, 1 person in 5 had been infected.
 (Since the UK Government relaxed Covid regulations in March, there has been an explosion of transmission).
 The number of deaths in the UK since March 2020 due to Covid approaches the total number of deaths from cancer in the same period.
 Would we say that cancer was just “a little flu”?
 The figures are similar in the US, and in much of the developed world.
 And now we witness the horrors unfolding in India.

-Some people resist vaccination because of twisted political principles: it is an expression of their freedom to endanger themselves and their fellow citizens (because a high degree of vaccination is required to achieve herd immunity).
+Some people resist vaccination because of twisted political principles: it is an expression of their freedom to endanger themselves and their fellow citizens.
 One might argue that fascism can be rational even if it appears to be morally bankrupt.
 But most vaccine hesitancy comes from an acceptance of falsehoods that appear to be able to survive untroubled by serious criticism.